A little fed up of dreary weather and laundry up to my eyeballs, we decided to keep our adventure local and the mud risk low.

 The main part of our outside adventure today though, is to try our hand at Geocaching.
 A quirky little initiative for a real life treasure hunt, for all ages.
 I downloaded the geocaching app, which is very easy to navigate, and set off to see what we could find.
 Bizarrely, there didn’t seem to be anything on Cannock Chase itself.
 Which is strange as it is a large piece of land, with lots of places to hide something.

 We found it!
 Hidden away under a brick, a camouflage cloaked tub had a few trinkets and a list of finders dating back about 3 years.
-I was so pleased.
 The kids loved finding the tub and seeing what was inside.
 I left our mark, and securely put it back where we found it.
 Subsequently this is another tick off on the kids ‘50 things to do before you’re 11 and three quarters’ list!

 I am thrilled that we managed to find our first one without too much trouble, considering we were in an area we didn’t know very well.
 Also that so many people before us had also taken part.
 Ultimately I think this may be the start of a new addiction for us, especially as it is done worldwide too!
 This is a fantastic idea for a half term activity.
 It’s free and engaging, and gets the kids outside too.
 Every holiday we go on, or beach we visit will be combed for another Geocache treasure!

 For more low cost days out for kids, please have a look at my other posts.